AUSTRIA / HEAD OFFICE

 BELGIUM / The Netherlands / Luxembourg

 Stephen Boucher is the founder and CEO of dreamocracy, a think and do tank dedicated to mobilising collective intelligence for the common good.
-He is the author of the Petit manuel de créativité politique – Comment libérer l’audace collective (“Little manual of political creativity”).
+He is the co-editor of The Routledge Handbook of Collective Intelligence for Democracy and Governance (forthcoming, 2022) and the author of the Petit manuel de créativité politique – Comment libérer l’audace collective (“Little manual of political creativity”).
 He was previously CEO of consoGlobe.com, France’s largest online media on sustainable lifestyles, and director for European policy at the European Climate Foundation (ECF).
 A Harvard Kennedy School of Government and Sciences Po Paris graduate, he co-directed the Jacques Delors Institute for four years before the ECF.
 He currently teaches on matters related to policy innovation, civic techs and political influence at Sciences Po in Paris, the Solvay Brussels School and the Université Catholique de Louvain.

 ESTONIA / LATVIA / LITHUANIA